Ritikchawla3/Ritikchawla3/README.md

 - 👋 Hi, I’m @Ritikchawla3
-- 👀 I’m interested in web development
+- 👀 I’m interested in becoming a full stack developer
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on any proejct where i can learn
 - 📫 How to reach me https://www.instagram.com/ritikchawla3/